Watkins Surname Meaning, History & Origin

-Watkins Surname Genealogy
+Watkins Surname Meaning

-was apparently a Flemish import which for some reason became popular in England.
+The suffix was apparently a Flemish import which for some reason became popular in England.
 Various “-kins” surnames also became popular in Wales, including Watkins.

-Watkins Resources on
+Watkins Surname Resources on The Internet

 - Watkins Group Pedigrees.
 Watkins genealogy.